047cburgess/Get_Next_Line/README.md

 ## Description

 **Get_Next_Line** is a project aimed at implementing a function that reads and returns a line from a file descriptor.
-This function addresses the complexities of file handling in C, with an emphasis on dynamic memory allocation and efficient operations.
+This function addresses the complexities of file handling and dynamic memory allocation in C.

 The `Get_Next_Line` project demonstrates the ability to handle a variety of edge cases, such as reading from multiple file descriptors or handling files with no newline characters.